TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 }
 ```

 There's one extra change.
 I use a longer delay when using the timeout as a fallback for missing scroll events.
-I don't need to be as trigger happy when covering for the occasional missing scroll end event.
+I don't need to be as trigger happy when covering for the occasional missing event.

 # Try It!